Rodrigo

-The modern given name has the short forms Ruy, Rui, and in Galician Roi.
+The modern given name has the short forms Ruy, Rui, and in Galician Roy, Roi.

+The patronymic surname of this name is "Rodríguez".

 The name is very frequently given in Portugal; it was the most popularly given masculine name in 2011–2012, and during 2013–2016 ranked between 4th and 2nd most popular.

 It is also moderately popular in Spain, ranking between 30th and 60th most popular during 2002–2015.